Also known as: Stool culture, Culture - stool or Gastroenteritis fecal culture

 The test is performed when your health care provider suspects that you may have a gastrointestinal infection.
-It may be performed if you have severe diarrhea that does not go away or that keeps coming back.
+It may be done if you have severe diarrhea that does not go away or that keeps coming back.

 There are no abnormal bacteria or other germs in the sample.